blbadger/blbadger.github.io/fractal-geometry.md

 ![sierpinski_dimension]({{https://blbadger.github.io}}/fractals/sierpinski_box.png)

 which implies a dimension of $d \approx 1.582$, which is close to the true value.
+For another example, the similarity dimension of the Koch curve is $\log 4 / \log 3 \approx 1.26$, and with box sizes ranging from 1 to 500 pixels our dimensional calculator estimates $d = 1.23$, which is again fairly accurate.

 We can also use this program to estimate the dimension of other fractals.
-The ensuing log/log plot from the snowflake fractal above is
+The ensuing log/log plot from the snowflake fractal (the last presented in the previous section) is

 ![snowflake_dimension]({{https://blbadger.github.io}}/fractals/box_counting.png)

-and the dimension is found to be $d \approx 1.448$
+and the dimension is found to be $d \approx 1.45$.

 ### Fractals in the natural world